nacoc01leh/elecq-open-docs/README.md

   - A unique identifier for the partner (e.g., Example Org).
 - Custom ClientID (Optional)
   - Partners may suggest a custom ClientID; if not provided, ELECQ will generate a default one.
-- Redirect URI (Authorized Callback Address)
+- Redirect URL (Authorized Callback Address)
   - The URL users are redirected to after authorization (e.g., https://example.com/callback?authorizationCode=exampleAuthorizationCode).

 #### 1.2 Information Provided by ELECQ